 Complete minimalist list: choice of clothes and shoes

 When choosing your shoes, choose shoes that go easily with the clothes you have chosen.
 Two or three pairs of lightweight shoes that are easy to carry, wash and dry.
-Avoid bulky shoes such as hiking boots unless they are really necessary.
+Avoid bulky shoes such as hiking unless it is really essential.

 Minimalist complete list: which bag to choose?

 There are urges that are difficult to control.
 The bigger your bag, the more you will want to fill it.
 What you need to know is that you will always choose items according to the size of your travel bag.
-After making your list, ask yourself some good questions: what size bag will these essentials fit into?
+Once you have made your list, ask yourself some good questions: what size bag will these items fit into? essential ?

 The answer to this question will help you decide which bag to choose.
 Give priority to bags that you can take into the cabin.
 Choose a bag that will hold both your electronics and the clothes mentioned above.
 If, for example, you don't think your laptop will be useful on this trip, just leave it at home.

-For a long time, you took all your belongings with you on your travels, and it was only when you were confronted with the inconveniences in the metro, buses, cable cars and trains that you realised your mistake.
-Hence the need for a comprehensive minimalist list.
+For a long time, you took all your belongings with you on your travels, and it was only when you were confronted with the inconveniences of the metro, buses, cable cars and trains that you realised your mistake.
+Hence the need for a complete minimalist list.